-Why Putting Repositories in your POMs is a Bad Idea
+Why Putting Repositories in Your POMs Is a Bad Idea

 4 minute read time

-Should I put the urls to my repositories in my poms or in my settings?
+Here's the question: Should I put the urls to my repositories in my poms or in my settings?

 The short answer is: settings.